Someshdiwan/JavaEvolution-Learning-Growing-Mastering/Section13AbstractClasses/src/AbstractIMP.md

 Ans:
 If a subclass of an abstract class doesn't implement all the abstract methods, the subclass itself becomes abstract.
 This means that the subclass cannot be instantiated either.
 To create a concrete class, all abstract methods from the superclass must be implemented.

-If you want to leave some methods unimplemented, you must declare the subclass as abstract as well:
+If you want to leave some methods unimplemented, you must declare the subclass as abstract as well.

 ```java
 abstract class Shape {